 10. Healing Mushrooms: A Practical and Culinary Guide to Using Mushrooms for Whole Body Health

 Tero is from Finland and has a deep knowledge of mushrooms from his upbringing.
 He is also the founder of Foresight Matic, well-known for its mushroom coffee and other mushroom-based drinks.
-So, it is an inspiration to learn about what type of mushrooms have, what type of medicinal properties, and what you can do with them.
+So, it is an inspiration to learn about what types of mushrooms have, what types of medicinal properties, and what you can do with them.

 The author goes over the ten main medicinal mushrooms, characteristics, and different compounds inside those mushrooms and explains how those compounds need to be extracted in different ways to make them more bioavailable.
-Also, he includes different recipes so you can get fancy and all the ways you incorporate medicinal mushrooms into your daily routine.
+Also, he includes different recipes to get fancy and how to incorporate medicinal mushrooms into your daily routine.

 On a side note, Tero has also written a book called Santa Sold Shrooms, a children’s book that discusses the connection between Santa Claus and the Amanita muscaria mushroom.
-If you’re interested in the topic of medicinal mushrooms but don’t want to dive super deep, it is a good book for you.
+It is a good book for you if you’re interested in medicinal mushrooms but don’t want to dive super deep.

 Author: Tero Isokauppila